Salmon and trout fishing near Gleneagles

 October is prime time on the River Earn for salmon, and fishing extends beyond the end of the salmon season on the Tay of October 15th and continues on the Earn to the end of October.
-This is a real bonus for salmon anglers looking to squeeze extra value out of the season.
+This is a real bonus for salmon anglers looking to squeeze extra value out of the fishing season.
 If you get conditions right on the Earn in October, it’s difficult to have a bad day fishing.

 The River Earn is one of Scotland’s most productive sea trout rivers, last year 2020 saw a rise in catch rates.